Phasing out biocidal products when the authorisation has expired or changed

 Standard times for the phasing out of biocidal products

-For biocidal products that have been approved in accordance with the Biocides Ordinance there is a sell-off period of a maximum of 180 days applies and an additional 180 days for end use, in accordance with the Swedish Chemicals Agency's regulations (KIFS 2008: 3) on pesticides.
+For biocidal products that have been approved in accordance with the EU Biocides Products Regulation there is a sell-off period of a maximum of 180 days applies and an additional 180 days for end use, in accordance with the Swedish Chemicals Agency's regulations (KIFS 2008: 3) on pesticides.
 These times apply if the Swedish Chemicals Agency has not decided otherwise.
 Since the phase out periods are regulated directly in the regulations, information is listed on which approvals have been revoked or changed in special memoranda that are published on the web page for the pesticides regulation KIFS 2008:3.

 The deadlines for biocidal products are published in Appendix 3 to the Swedish Chemicals Agency's regulations (KIFS 2008: 3) on pesticides, if the Swedish Chemicals Agency's decision deviates from the main rule.

 The products listed in Annex 3, but which do not have a phase out date for use, may be used as long as they are included in Annex 3 (but not more than 5 years after the authorisation has expired).